pablodecm/phd_thesis/src/104_chapter_4.md

 Because learning the structure and leaf weights $w_r$ of all trees in the ensemble at the same time is intractable, boosting is based on sequentially learning trees.
-At each step each step, a tree $t_j$ is built to improve over the previously ensemble of trees $T_{(j-1)}$, the prediction for each observation in the learning set a given step $j$ of the training procedure can then be expressed as:
+At each step, a tree $t_j$ is built to improve over the previously ensemble of trees $T_{(j-1)}$, the prediction for each observation in the learning set a given step $j$ of the training procedure can then be expressed as: